hk-zh/GC-HGG/README.md

-# Curriculum-guided Hindsight Goal Generation under Kuka-Environment
+# Hindsight Goal Generation Based on Graph-Based Diversity and Proximity

 ## Requirements